 Installing IDA Application(v3.x, v2.x)

-For IDA v2.x Application installation, please make sure repacking IDA Application firstly, please refer to Repacking IDA v2.x Application.
+Modify IDA configuration by repackaging IDA WAR, more details please refer to Repacking IDA v2.x Application.

-IDA Web Application can be installed on WebSphere Application Server (WAS), liberty or Docker.
-First, let’s introduce the way to install IDA on liberty.
+The IDA Web Application can be installed on WebSphere Application Server (WAS), Liberty, or Docker.
+Let’s introduce the way to install IDA on Liberty first.

 Installing on Liberty